21 Jul Shining a light onto a vital health profession – Biomedical Engineers: They Make it Work!

 Inspired by Dr Madhukar Pai’s article Engineers are Unsung Heroes of Global Health (Forbes, June 2022), Every Breath Counts called for nominations of outstanding biomedical engineers working in low-resource healthcare systems.
 The response was overwhelming.
 We received 130 nominations from 40 countries, most in Africa.
 We were delighted to see 32 women nominated – a testimony to their growing numbers in what remains a very male-dominated profession.
 The WHO reports that just 23% of biomedical engineers are women.

-Each week we will be spotlighting the work of a biomedical engineer by sharing their name, their place of work, and their home country.
+We will be spotlighting the work of biomedical engineers by sharing their names, their places of work, and their home countries.
 Where possible, we will link to more details about their work.

 In addition to championing individual biomedical engineers – current and future leaders of their profession – the campaign will call on national governments, regional bodies, and international health and development agencies and their donors to take six key actions to strengthen the biomedical engineering profession, including by: